TelemetryDeck/docs/basics/pirate-metrics.md

 These insights help you understand if users are successfully getting started with your app.

-### Retention insights (Coming Soon)
+### Retention insights

-Our retention dashboard will automatically track:
+Our retention dashboard automatically tracks:
 - Distinct days used distribution (how often users return)
 - Engaged users metrics (session length > 2 minutes, 5+ days used per month)
 - Power users metrics (session length > 5 minutes, 12+ days used per month)